bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/High-Availability-and-Scaling.md

 * ELB - **HEALTHY** is Running and passing ELB health check and can be more application aware (Layer 7).
 * Custom - Instances marked **healthy and unhealthy** by an external system.
 * Health check grace period (Default 300s) - Delay before starting checks allows system launch, bootstrapping, and application start.

+## SSL Offload and Session Stickiness

+SSL Offload ...

+* SSL Bridging

+   Listener is configured for HTTPS.
+Connection is **terminated on the ELB** and **needs a certificate** for the domain name.
+ELB initiates a new SSL connection to the backend instances.
+Instances need SSL certificates and the compute required for cryptographic operations.

+* SSL Passthrough

+   Listener is configured for TCP. **No encryption or decryption happens on the NLB.
+Connection is passed to the backend Instance.
+Each Instance needs to have the appropriate SSL certificate installed.
+With this architecture there is no certificate exposure to AWS, it is all self-managed and secured.

+* SSL Offload

+   Listener is configured for HTTPS.
+Connection is **terminated on the ELB** and then backend connections use HTTP.
+ELB to Instance connections use HTTP.
+No certificate or cryptographic requirements.

+Connection Stickiness ...

+* With no Stickiness connections are distributed across all in-service backend instances.
+Unless application handles user state, this could cause user logoffs or missing information.
+* Stickiness generates a cookie (`AWSALB`) which locks the device to a signle backend instance for a duration (1-second to seven days).
+Can cause uneven loads.